Mobile technology should not be about cramming the office into your pocket but a way to enjoy your everyday life.

 So what is wrong with letting your Mac power down completely if you haven't used it in four hours - starting it up will only take a few more seconds and you will not loose anything?
 The problem is that this does not always work as it should and many Mac users find that waking up the computer is difficult and surprisingly slow.
 Some times you have to press the power button 10 seconds for the Mac to react at all.
 Some times you have to unplug the computer and plug it in again before it will start.

-You can recognize that your Mac is waking up from hibernation if you see a grey screen with only a progress bar when the computer wakes up and it takes several seconds.
+You can recognise that your Mac is waking up from hibernation if you see a grey screen with only a progress bar when the computer wakes up and it takes several seconds.
 Waking up from normal sleep mode should take no more than one second.

 If your Mac has problems getting out of sleep mode and pmset shows that you have autopoweroff enabled you can disable it yourself and see if that helps.
 You do this by running the command: